Antique Brass Beer Tap: Not Ideal for Dispensing Draft Beer

 Why Stainless is Better

 When choosing materials for beer taps, stainless steel often leads due to its inherent properties that exhibit resilience and longevity.
-Stainless steel faucets do not affect the taste of the beer, as they don't impart any metallic taste.
+Only one of the vintage solid brass finial beer tap handles is available for purchase, so act fast to secure it and consider the shipping details for delivery.
+Stainless steel faucets do not affect the taste of the beer, as they don’t impart any metallic taste.
 Unlike other materials, stainless steel does not corrode over time, making it a reliable choice for both commercial and home use.

 In terms of maintenance, beer faucets made from stainless steel are easier to clean and are less susceptible to the easy buildup of deposits.
 This contributes to a cleaner system with less frequent need for intensive cleaning.